 Replacing the old black pitted granite with beautiful quartz by Cambria was where we invested our money.
 It was necessary and would completely transform the entire space.
-To really make the investment pop, I worked closely with my local stone fabricator to add extra details.
+To really make the investment pop, I worked closely with my stone fabricator in Barrington, IL to add extra details.
 The bold pattern on the waterfall island with the brass inlay and the floating shelf over the wet bar…those are the hummena, hummena, hummena design details that really set this modern kitchen makeover apart from the rest.

 New countertops meant investing in a new sink, faucet, and cooktop.
 Once you cut the stone, there’s no going back.
 The quartz is locked into its place.
 Since the existing sink was outdated, an upgrade was necessary.
-I found this black quartz sink by Elkay and fell in love with this cooktop…although the brass burners are only for show.
+I found this black quartz sink by Elkay and fell in love with this cooktop with brass burners…although the brass burners are only for show.
 If you use the brass burners, the high heat turns them gray…don’t ask me how I know.
 Palm to forehead.
 FYI, they do shine up with Bar Keeper’s Friend and a lot of elbow grease.

 A couple of weeks prior to visiting Cambria, I was lucky enough to tour Delta Faucet’s headquarters.
-My black matte faucet is by Brizo (owned by Delta), and is the Litze Collection.
+My black matte faucet is by Brizo (owned by Delta) and is the Litze Collection.
 This particular faucet is offered in multiple finishes.
 Personally, I love the knurled brass handle and matte black finish.
 I’m also obsessed with the SmartTouch technology…and yes, now I go around tapping all faucets expecting them to miraculously fill my glass.
 You’ll see below that I also used the Brizo bar faucet and Elkay bar sink for the wet bar.

 I could have played it safe with a white marble-like pattern throughout the kitchen…it would have looked absolutely beautiful.
 But with this kitchen renovation, I really wanted to push myself outside my comfort zone…much like I did with Potty Paradise.
 Also, I wanted to tone down the harshness of the white and black combo by adding a beautiful color scheme of creams and browns.
 It really warmed up the space.
 Clairidge was not a pattern I thought I’d lean towards…like ever!
 It was bold and smacked you in the face…it was loud.